coreui/coreui/docs/content/4.0/migration.md

 ## Dependencies

-- Dropped jQuery.
 - Upgraded from Popper v1.x to Popper v2.x.
 - Replaced Libsass with Dart Sass as our Sass compiler given Libsass was deprecated.
-- Migrated from Jekyll to Hugo for building our documentation

 ## Browser support

 - Dropped Internet Explorer 10 and 11